 Hacking doesn’t magically happen on its own.
 A combination of strong technical tools can block a wide variety of threats, but nothing is foolproof.
-So, cybercriminals have learned to exploit our human vulnerabilities to get what they want.
+So, cybercriminals have learned to trick us to get what they want.

 Let’s look at six common cybersecurity risks:

 Clicking on Links in Phishing Emails – These emails may look like they’re from legitimate sources and often include logos.
 They’re actually designed to deposit malware or trick you into entering your username and password.
 They use credential theft to try to get access to lucrative spots like banking websites.
 If you click on a suspicious email, you could also become a victim of ransomware or other malware.